 After her graduation in 1970, the couple moved to Washington, D.C.
 At first, Johnson worked as a researcher in the office of New York Republican Senator Jacob K. Javits, but she soon got a job teaching music at the Sidwell Friends School.
-As her husband became involved with the then-minuscule world of cable television, she sometimes helped the family make ends meet by giving music lessons at their home.
+As her husband became involved with the then-minuscule world of cable television, she sometimes helped the family make ends meet by giving music lessons at home.
 In 1975 she founded a 140-member youth orchestra, Youth Strings in Action.
 The group was invited to perform in the Middle Eastern nation of Jordan, and she won an appointment as a cultural liaison to Jordan for the United States Information Agency.
-Johnson helped set up the countries first national music conservatory, and she was given the country's top educational award by Jordan's King Hussein.
+Johnson helped set up the country's first national music conservatory, and Jordan's King Hussein gave her the country's top educational award.

-Johnson later authored a music textbook for student violinists, and for a time she served on the board of trustees of New York's Carnegie Hall.
-By the early 1980s, the Black Entertainment Television cable network had taken shape, its founding was a joint enterprise on the part of both Johnson's.
-In the early years, BET she had a hand in several of those, forming an in-house hip-hop chorus and personally creating the weekly "Teen Summit" talk show, featuring up-front discussion of problems such as the threat of AIDS.
+Johnson later authored a music textbook for student violinists, and for a time, she served on the board of trustees of New York's Carnegie Hall.
+By the early 1980s, the Black Entertainment Television cable network had taken shape; its founding was a joint enterprise of Johnson's.
+In the early years, BET had a hand in several of those, forming an in-house hip-hop chorus and personally creating the weekly "Teen Summit" talk show featuring up-front discussions of problems such as the threat of AIDS.
 When BET was sold to cable giant Viacom in 2002, even as both their personal and business relationships had become bitter, they split the proceeds of the sale equally.
 After the couple's divorce in 2002, Johnson became the first Black female billionaire in the United States.
 She then gained recognition for giving large amounts of her money away.

 She purchased a residence on a 349-acre farm near Middleburg in Loudoun County, Virginia.
 Her fundraisers for local charities became legendary.
-One thing that drew Johnson to Loudoun County was the budding equestrian career of her daughter Paige, who trained six days a week on horseback and was considered a strong contender for a spot on the United States Olympic equestrian team.
+One thing that drew Johnson to Loudoun County was the budding equestrian career of her daughter Paige.
+The latter trained six days a week on horseback and was considered a strong contender for a spot on the United States Olympic equestrian team.
 Her younger son, Brett, also showed promise as an athlete.
 She gave $3 million to Middleburg's Hill School, a private institution her son attended.
-She gave a $2 million gift to the financially struggling Bennett College, a historically black school in Greensboro, North Carolina, and in 2003 she gave $7 million to New York's Parsons School of Design.
+She gave a $2 million gift to the financially struggling Bennett College, a historically black school in Greensboro, North Carolina.
+In 2003, she gave $7 million to New York's Parsons School of Design.